-We’re guilty, we thought these were kind of past their prime.
+We’re guilty, we thought these were kind of past their prime, relics of another generation.
 We were so wrong.
-And in spicy yellows, oranges and reds, all texture and happiness, they have fall written all over them.
+And in spicy yellows, oranges and reds, large bushy mopheads, all texture and happiness, they have fall written all over them.

 For the coolest, most interesting fall annuals, PUMPKINS AND GOURDS out there, stop into the garden center and see what we’re planting AND HOW WE’RE DECORATING.

-And if you want to skip the mess, pot your container yours up at The Potting Bar or use this guide for creating your containers at home.
+And if you want to skip to the good stuff, use this guide for creating your containers at home.
 Our Guide to Planting & Care will take you through some of the basics of planting, watering and fertilizing, but always check your plant tags or ask a garden center expert for more specific instructions.
-And if that’s too much trouble or you’re having guests like now, breeze in for some Grab & Go Porch Pots that are expertly planted for the season and can be dropped right into your pots.
+And if that’s too much trouble or you’re having guests like now, breeze in for some Porch Pots that are expertly planted for the season and can be dropped right into your containers.
 No one needs to know you didn’t plant them yourself.